basetime/bldr-sfmc/README.md

 # BLDR-SFMC

 BLDR is a CLI application for Salesforce Marketing Cloud (SFMC).
-BLDR brings working with SFMC a bit closer to a GIT development workflow while also incorporating the ability to use any GIT provider for version controll.
+BLDR brings working with SFMC a bit closer to a GIT development workflow while also incorporating the ability to use any GIT provider for version control.

 ## Installation